 When basketball was in its infancy, many men saw the sport's potential for building physical fitness and good character in young men.
 But one man possessed the rare combination of skill, passion and charisma that came together in unique circumstances to produce basketball's first great coach.
 Ernest Blood developed a system of training boys that dominated basketball in a way like none other before or since.
-Affectionately called Professor Blood-or "Prof" Blood for short-the game's first coaching phenom amassed a mind-boggling 159-game win streak spanning five years with his teams at New Jersey's Passaic High School.
+Affectionately called "Prof" Blood," the game's first coaching phenom amassed a mind-boggling 159-game win streak spanning five years with his teams at New Jersey's Passaic High School.
 It was no wonder his teams were dubbed the "Wonder Teams."

 Like many transcendent success stories, this one is rife with controversy and adversity, jealousy, and battles of wills.
 At the heart of it all, though, you will find a coach whose greatness is not merely measured by his extraordinary record, but also by his deep love of the game, unquestionable values and a desire to help boys become men of integrity and honor.

 "Everyone who is a hoops fan certainly is aware of the Wizard of Westwood, John Wooden, and his many achievements at UCLA.
 But not many are familiar with a New Jersey Wizard and his Wonder Teams in Passaic, NJ, namely Professor Ernest Blood.
 This text by Chic Hess is fascinating as it details Blood's brilliant accomplishments plus his passion for the game.
 The research by Hess is mind boggling as he takes you on a journey with the Wonder Team and its taskmaster, Professor Ernest Blood.
 A brilliant story documented by many specific incidents which provides you a complete understanding of how dominant this this Passaic, NJ high school team was."